-REV: Press this left arrow button to reverse the tape rapidly.
+REV: Press the left arrow to reverse the tape rapidly.
 Press it again to return to playing speed.
 The radio will play while the tape reverses and REV will appear on the display.
 You may use your station pushbuttons to tune to another radio station while in REV mode.

-FF: Press this right arrow button to advance quickly to another part of the tape.
-Press the button again to return to playing speed.
-The radio will play while the tape advances and FWD will appear on the display.
-You may use your station pushbuttons to tune to another radio station while in FWD mode.
+FF: Press the right arrow to fast forward to another part of the tape.
+Press it again to return to playing speed.
+The radio will play while the tape advances and FF will appear on the display.
+You may use your station pushbuttons to tune to another radio station while in FF mode.